MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddpins.md

 ## -description

-The AcxCircuitAddPins function adds pins to an existing (TBD or new?)
-Acx circuit.
+The AcxCircuitAddPins function adds pins to an existing ACX circuit.

 ## -parameters

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
+ An existing ACXCIRCUIT circuit object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Pins

-TBD - An existing (or new TBD?)
-ACXPIN object.
+An existing ACXPIN object that will be added to the circuit.

 ### -param PinsCount

-TBD - The number of pins that will be added to the circuit.
-This is a TBD zero / one based count.
+The number of pins that will be added to the circuit.
+This is a one based count.

 ## -returns